patrickward/padd/README.md

-# PADD - Personal Assistant for Daily Documentation
+# PADD - Personal Archives and Data Directory

 A simple, local, markdown-based personal information system for capturing and organizing thoughts, tasks, and knowledge.
 PADD serves as a personal command center for managing my daily workflow and information.

+The name is a playful nod to Star Trek's _PADD (Personal Access Display Device)_.

+Make it so.

 ### Why?